-'''

 outfile...outfile=infile...infile

-'''

 where outfile and infile are file specifications for the output and input files to be operated on by the utility.
-The number of file specifications you can enter depends on the utility invoked, but the maximum length of a command line is 80 characters.
+The number of file specifications you can enter depends on the utility invoked.
+The maximum length of a command line is 80 characters for all utilities except MACRO, which sometimes allows up to 132 characters.
+(See Section 2.2.)